UgUnaii/FeelingAnimals/README.md

 # Feeling Animals
-A minecraft server plugin that enhances passive animal behaviour.
+A minecraft server plugin that enhances passive animal behavior.

 ## Downloads
 You can go to the [Releases page](https://github.com/UgUnaii/FeelingAnimals/releases)